wpsight/wpcasa-advanced-search/wpcasa-advanced-search/README.txt

 == Description ==

+By simply activating this add-on plugin advanced search options will be added to the default WPCasa property search form.
+These options are placed in an expandable area that can be opened or closed by the click on the advanced button that is now displayed in the form.

+> Please notice that this plugin is an add-on for [WPCasa](https://wordpress.org/plugins/wpcasa/) and will NOT work without the core plugin.

 WPCasa is a WordPress solution that provides an intuitive way to manage property listings and create first-class real estate websites.

-> Please notice that this plugin is an add-on for [WPCasa](https://wordpress.org/plugins/wpcasa/) and will NOT work without the core plugin.

 * Website: [wpcasa.com](https://wpcasa.com)
 * Demo: [demo.wpcasa.com](http://demo.wpcasa.com)